Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Darkling (MPMM).md

 aliases: ["Darkling"]
 ---
 # Darkling
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-84, Volo's Guide to Monsters p.
-134*
+84*

 The Summer Queen's curse causes a darkling's body to absorb light, which wizens the creature, much like the effect of rapid aging.
 For this reason, darklings cover their entire bodies with clothing when exposure to light is a risk.
 The light darklings absorb over the course of their lives explodes outward when they die, incinerating the creatures and much of their possessions.